andlrc/rpgle.vim/README.md

 Like rpgle.vim?
 Then you might also like [rpglectags](https://github.com/andlrc/rpglectags), which provides a reliable way to create ctags compatible files from RPG/ILE.
+And [rpgleman](https://github.com/andlrc/rpgleman) which provides man pages for built-in functions keywords and more.

 License
 -------